vimpunk/cratetorrent/DESIGN.md

   peer session tasks referring to the same `Disk`, whereas with the task based solution `Disk` is the only one accessing its own internal state.
-- Worse separation of concerns, leading to code that is more difficult to reason about and thus potentially more bugs.
+- Worse separation of concerns, leading to code that is more difficult to reason about and thus potentially have more bugs.
 Whereas having `Disk` on a separate task allows for a sequential model of execution, which is clearer and less error-prone.

 Spawning the disk task returns a command channel (aka disk handle) and a global alert port (aka receiver): the former is used for sending commands to disk and the latter is used to receive back the results of certain commands.
-However, because `mpsc` channels can only have a single receiver and because each torrent needs its own alert port, we a second layer of alert channels for torrents.
+However, because `mpsc` channels can only have a single receiver and because each torrent needs its own alert port, we use a second layer of alert channels for torrents.

 Thus, when `Disk` receives a command to create a torrent, it creates the torrent specific alert channel's send and receive halves, and the latter is returned in